Frequently Asked Questions

 What is a randomised controlled trial?

 It is important that in an RCT, the two (or more) treatment groups of people in a trial are as similar as possible.
-This means the outcomes of the trial are less likely to be affected, or ‘biased’, by things like age or gender.
+This means the outcomes of the trial are less likely to be affected, or ‘biased’, by things like age or sex.

-The NeuroSAFE trial participants are randomly assigned to 2 groups.
+The NeuroSAFE trial participants are randomly assigned to two groups.
 One group will undergo Robot assisted radical prostatectomy (the current treatment), while the second group will also undergo the same procedure but with the additional NeuroSAFE Technique (the new treatment being investigated).

 What does 'Blind or Blinding' mean?